fraawlen/cassette-configuration/README.md

 The library is free and open-source software licensed under the [LGPL-3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).
 It's made to run on modern POSIX-compliant systems.

+>[!WARNING]
+>This repository is getting archived because it has been merged into a single repository with other Cassette libraries.
+The library now lives here: https://github.com/fraawlen/cassette

 Language Features
 -----------------